 Good credit alone isn’t enough to determine whether you can afford to buy a house at a young age.
-You also need to consider how much money you’re earning, how likely your income is to stay the same or increase and what your career plans may be for changing jobs.
+You also need to consider your income, how likely your income is to stay the same or increase, and your career plans for changing jobs.

-According to data from the Bureau of Labor Statistics (BLS) in the first quarter of 2021, workers aged 20 to 24 earned a median weekly income of $628, while workers aged 25 to 34 earned a median weekly income of $901.
-Which way your income leans can make a big difference in how much home you’re able to afford and what you’re approved for by a mortgage lender.
+According to data from the Bureau of Labor Statistics (BLS) in the first quarter of 2022, workers aged 20 to 24 earned a median weekly income of $684, while workers aged 25 to 34 earned a median weekly income of $975.
+Your income can make a big difference in how much you can afford and what you’re approved for by a lender.

 For example, if you earn $684 per week, that adds up to $35,568 per year.
 If you’ve been following the 50/30/20 budget and saving 20% of your earnings, you’d be saving $7,113.6 per year.
-It might take a while to have enough saved for both an emergency fund and a down payment.
+It might take a while to save enough for both an emergency fund and a down payment.

 Lenders typically require one to two years’ worth of income records, including W-2s, pay stubs, or 1099s (if you're self-employed), before you can be approved for a mortgage.

 Don’t Forget the Down Payment

-When planning to buy a house in your 20s, you’ll have to know what you can afford to put down and how much you’ll need for closing costs.
-As a general rule, the larger your down payment on a home, the lower your monthly mortgage payment.
-It may also allow you to buy a larger or more expensive house.
+When planning to buy a house in your 20s, you’ll have to know how much money you need for the down payment.
+Typically, the larger the down payment, the lower the monthly payment.
+A larger downpayment can also help you buy a more expensive house.
 You can use a mortgage calculator to test out different scenarios.